 Full day Cotswolds tours

 The Go Cotswolds tour travels through the meandering rural lanes stopping at Chipping Campden, Broadway Tower, Dover’s Hill viewpoint, Stow-on-the-Wold, Bibury, Bourton-on-the-Water and a ‘secret’ off-the-beaten-track Cotswolds village.
-Tours begin with a pick-up from Moreton-in-Marsh station – a short and inexpensive train journey from Oxford when purchasing the Cotswolds Discoverer Pass for just £10 per person – at 9.45am (10.00am on Sundays) returning at approximately 5 pm.
+Tours begin with a pick-up from Moreton-in-Marsh station at 9.45am (10.00am on Sundays) returning at approximately 5 pm.

 An invitation into Becky’s private thatched Cotswold home Secret Cottage Tour.
 During your 6-hour tour of hidden villages, you’re invited inside their 500-year-old cottage for coffee and pastries, a buffet lunch and in the afternoon a traditional English cream tea.
 With their invaluable knowledge, you are treated ‘as if you’re a local’ during your guided tour of picturesque villages that are inaccessible to public transport.
 You can take the tour on your own, as a couple, or a group, with a maximum of 7 seats in their Mercedes minibus.
 Great day trip from Oxford or London Paddington train stations.
 They greet you at Moreton-in-Marsh station.
 See GWR for train times.